Gazelle vs Exercise Bike

 Both exercise machines rely heavily on leg movements: the exercise bike has you pedaling, while the Gazelle has you striding in a standing position, using the arms at different levels of effort, depending on what muscles you wish to exercise.
 Both offer different resistance settings.

 Exercise bikes come in traditional and recumbent versions, with the latter requiring you to sit while leaning slightly back with your hands below your hips the entire time.
-If you are cyclist, a traditional exercise bike will give you a more realistic training aid for racing since you mimic the riding position and your knees go higher than on a Gazelle.
+If you’re cyclist, a traditional exercise bike will give you a more realistic training aid for racing since you mimic the riding position and your knees go higher than on a Gazelle.

 Gazelle models come with and without resistance.